jasminemathieu/Cloud-AD-Configuration/README.md

 ## Assigning Resource Group-level Contributor Permissions

-Resource group Permissions Tester has been created in this section.
-In Access Control (IAM), found within the Subscription component, we are able to add the Privileged administrator role of a contributor to user rgcontributordave.
+Resource group 'Permissions Tester' has been created in this section.
+In Access Control (IAM), found within the Subscription component, we are able to add the Privileged administrator role of a Contributor to user rgcontributordave.

 ![resource group](https://imgur.com/bmeCnpu.jpg)